networm/UnityGitHooks/README.md

   And we need delete every empty directory when encountered.
   So that we could remove nested empty directories.

+## Test
+You could run `hooks/testcase.sh` to build test directory structure.
+And then you could run `hooks/post-checkout.sh` or `hooks/post-merge` to remove empty directories.

 ## Reference
 * [3pjgames/unity-git-hooks: Git hooks for Unity3D project](https://github.com/3pjgames/unity-git-hooks)